HenryGalvezQ/starter-project/docs/REPORT.md

 ## 1. Introduction

 When I received the Symmetry challenge, I recognized immediately that this was not a standard "coding test."
 It was a request for engineering excellence.
-As a Systems Engineering student ranked in the top tier of my class (*Quinto Superior*) and a finalist in national cybersecurity and innovation tournaments, I thrive on challenges that require merging scalable architecture with intuitive user experiences.
+As a Systems Engineering student ranked in the top tier of my class and a finalist in national cybersecurity and innovation tournaments, I thrive on challenges that require merging scalable architecture with intuitive user experiences.

 My approach was to treat this project as a Minimum Viable Product (MVP) for a real-world production environment.
-I leveraged my background in UX/UI (Certified by Coderhouse) to ensure the interface was not only functional but polished, while my engineering background drove the robust, "Offline-First" architecture that lies beneath the surface.
+I leveraged my background in UX/UI (Certified by Coderhouse) to ensure the interface was not only functional but polished, while my engineering background drove the robust, **"Offline-First" architecture** that lies beneath the surface.

 This report documents the journey of building a system designed to work seamlessly, regardless of internet connectivity, fulfilling the "Maximally Overdeliver" core value.